Scalingo/documentation/_posts/platform/getting-started/2000-01-01-troubleshooting-ssh.md

 ### Solving the problem

-You need to make a first commit on the *master* branch to your project:
+You need to make a first commit on the `master` branch of your project:

 ```bash
 $ git add .